 Ed Perlmutter just dropped out of the Colorado governor’s race.
 Here’s why.

-Colorado Democratic U.S. Rep. Ed Perlmutter, his voice shaking in his Golden office, said he just didn’t have the fire in his belly to continue running for […]Read More
+Colorado Democratic U.S. Rep. Ed Perlmutter, his voice shaking in his Golden office, said he just didn’t have the fire in his belly to keep running for governor […]Read More

+It will be a very different sort of campaign without the energy and enthusiasm of Perlmutter and his supporters.